Disabled veterans can get some great benefits when getting a VA loan that can help with their finances when purchasing a home and in the future.

 Many times, that fee is put into the loan itself which increases the monthly payments and the overall amount paid throughout the loan, says Shirley Mueller, senior loan originator specializing in Texas veteran and VA loans through First Choice Loan Services Inc. in Austin.

 However, veterans with a 10 percent or more disability rating don’t have to pay that fee.
 That can be a huge savings.
-For instance, if a first-time homebuyer is buying a $300,000 home with a VA loan and qualifies for disability, the 2.15 funding fee is not charged.
-That saves the borrower $6,450.
+For instance, if a first-time homebuyer is buying a $300,000 home with a VA loan and qualifies for disability, the 2.3 percent funding fee is not charged.
+That saves the borrower $6,900.

-“Right now, I’m doing a loan for $390.000, and he had a VA loan before.
-So the funding fee goes up to 3.3 percent and that pushes is over the $12,000 mark,” Mueller says.
+“Right now, I’m doing a loan for $390,000, and he had a VA loan before.
+So the funding fee goes up to 3.6 percent and that pushes us over the $14,000 mark,” Mueller says.
 “A funding fee can be very significant.”

 About one-third of those getting a VA loan end up not paying the fee, most of them being disabled or spouses of deceased veterans.